py-why/dowhy/README.rst

-Using these verbs, DoWhy implements a causal inference engine that can support a variety of methods. *model* encodes prior knowledge as a formal causal graph, *identify* uses graph-based methods to identify causal effect, *estimate* uses
+Using these verbs, DoWhy implements a causal inference engine that can support a variety of methods. *model* encodes prior knowledge as a formal causal graph, *identify* uses graph-based methods to identify the causal effect, *estimate* uses
 statistical methods for estimating the identified estimand, and finally *refute* tries to refute the obtained estimate by testing robustness to assumptions.